postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/installing-running-newman.md

 Postman shows earlier collection runs in the **Run History** tab of a collection.
 In addition to showing results from Collection Runner, you can also send Newman run data to Postman and also view it in this tab.
 This is also called _ingesting_ run data.

-To ingest Newman runs to Postman:
+To ingest Newman runs into Postman:

 1. Make sure you have Newman version 5.3.2 or greater and a NodeJS version 14 or greater.
 You can verify this with `newman -v` and `node -v`.
 1. Get a Postman API Key.
 For more details, see [Generating a Postman API key](/docs/developer/intro-api/#generating-a-postman-api-key).